Download a PDF copy of the Fact sheet: Graduate applications for nursing and midwifery (285 KB,PDF).

 - confirm its decision for registration and, if your application for registration has been approved, and

-- publish your name on the Register of Practitioners.
+- publish your name on the Register of Practitioners (national register).

-All applicants, including internationally qualified applicants, who seek initial registration in Australia, must demonstrate that they have the necessary English language skills.
-All applicants must be able to demonstrate English language skills that meet the requirements detailed in the National Board’s English language skills registration standard.
-Refer to the Registration Standards page on the Nursing and Midwifery Board website for full details on the standard and for supporting documents that provide additional detail.
+All applicants, including internationally qualified applicants, who seek initial registration in Australia, must demonstrate English language skills that meet the requirements detailed in the NMBA’s English language skills registration standard.

-No. This registration standard does not apply to students of nursing or students of midwifery.
-When a student completes a Board-approved program of study successfully and applies for registration as an enrolled nurse, registered nurse and/or midwife, the student will then need to meet the National Board’s registration standard on English language skills.
+No. This registration standard does not apply to students of nursing or midwifery.
+When a student completes an NMBA-approved program of study successfully and applies for registration as an enrolled nurse, registered nurse and/or midwife, the student will then need to meet the NMBA’s English language skills registration standard.

-The registration standard on English language skills applies to all applicants, including internationally-qualified applicants, applying for initial registration as an enrolled nurse, registered nurse and/or midwife in Australia.
+The English language skills registration standard applies to all applicants, including internationally-qualified applicants, applying for initial registration as an enrolled nurse, registered nurse and/or midwife in Australia.

 An internationally-qualified applicant is a person who has obtained an initial nursing and/or midwifery qualification in a country outside Australia.

-As a new graduate registered with the Nursing and Midwifery Board of Australia, you are eligible to start working as a nurse or midwife as soon as your name is published on the Register of Practitioners.
+As a new graduate registered with the NMBA, you are eligible to start working as a nurse or midwife as soon as your name is published on the national register.

-Registration is renewed annually by 31 May regardless of how long you were registered during the previous 12 months.
+Registration for nurses and midwives is renewed annually by 31 May regardless of how long you were registered during the previous 12 months.
 The National Law states that the period of a practitioner’s registration can be for no more than 12 months.
 Hence, a national annual renewal date was set.

 If you are a graduate who registered within two months prior to the 31 May annual renewal date you are registered to practise until 31 May of the following year.
 Check the national register if you are not sure when your registration is due for renewal.

-AHPRA will send a reminder when registration is due so it is important to make sure your contact details with AHPRA remain current including your email address and mobile.
+AHPRA will send a reminder when registration is due so it is important to make sure your contact details with AHPRA remain current including your email address and contact phone number.
 Look out for the reminder as confirmation that online renewal is open.
 After receiving your reminder, go to the AHPRA login page.

-See fees for the cost of the initial registration and the cost of annual renewal, including the late payment fee for renewal applications received during June.
+A schedule of fees for initial registration and annual renewal, including the late payment fee for renewal applications received during June is outlined on the NMBA website.
 There are no pro-rata fees for the registration period.

 If you do not renew your registration by 31 May, or within the one month late period, your name will be removed from the national register and your registration will lapse in accordance with the National Law.